josipursan/ML/Supervised Machine Learning: Regression and Classification/W3/Notes.md

 -for models that fit the training data pretty well, we say the are **generalizations**, and that they generalize the training data pretty well

 -**overfit model** - a mode that fits the data extremely well
-&nbsp;&nbsp;&nbsp;-do not generalize well because they are to tightly couple to the underlying math found in the training data, ie. it aims to emulate the training data 100%
+&nbsp;&nbsp;&nbsp;-do not generalize well because they are very tightly coupled to the underlying math pattern found in the training data, ie. it aims to emulate the training data 100%
 &nbsp;&nbsp;&nbsp;-another term for overfit models is **high variance**
 &nbsp;&nbsp;&nbsp;-why is term **high variance** used for overfit models?
 Because they are so tightly couple to the training data, even a slight difference in the training data will result in a drastically different predictions (ie. model outputs), hence the term high variance - small input differences result in high output variance of the model
 <br></br>